CPX Student Guidelines

-Not doing well on one case will not affect whether you pass the CPX!
-The criteria have been set so that weak performance on one or even three cases will not justify a recommendation for remediation.
+Not doing well on one case may not affect whether you pass the CPX.
+The criteria have been set so that inadequate performance on a case may not justify a recommendation for remediation.
 Therefore, during the CPX, do not let one poor performance on a given case influence your performance on other cases.

 What if I don‘t pass the CPX?

 Student performance on the CPX will be reported as Pass or Not Meeting Passing Criteria.
 Students who do not meet passing criteria may be given an opportunity to pass a retake exam after the mandatory remediation.
 Other students interested in polishing their skills in a performance exam may also be invited to participate in the CPX remediation.

 What are some common mistakes students make during the CPX?